 Allow you to work in positions of trust and reliance

 The Basic check searches your criminal record for any unspent convictions.
-These are often requested by employers to help them make informed recruitment decisions, protecting their business and customers.
+These are often requested by employers to help them make informed decisions, protecting their business and customers.
 For self-employed individuals going into organisations on a temporary basis, this may even be a requirement.

 Basic checks are available to any individual and are easily and quickly applied for online.

-If the company requesting a Standard or Enhanced DBS Check obtains it for you, you can sign up to the DBS Update Service.
+If the company requesting a Standard or Enhanced DBS check obtains it for you, you can sign up to the DBS Update Service.
 This means, for an annual fee of £13, you can give organisations permission to check if anything’s changed on your certificate.